SebastianFaller/LegendreOPRF/Readme.md

 # Legendre OPRF
-This is an implementation of the OPRF based on OT, Zero-Knowledge proofs, and Legendre Symbols.

-The protocol is an instantiation of the [2Hash OPRF framework](https://eprint.iacr.org/2024/450.pdf).
+This is an implementation of the Legendre Symbol based OPRF of Beullens et al. [2Hash OPRF framework](https://eprint.iacr.org/2024/450.pdf).

 The goal of the implementation is to prove the concrete efficiency of this approach.
 It was tested under WSL on Windows and under Ubuntu.
 However, this is not an industry-level implementation and there might still be subtle bugs.